buoncubi/arch_skeleton/README.md

 # Open a new terminal.
 rosrun actionlib axclient.py /motion/controller
 ```
 Then the same GUI seen for the `planner` should appear.
-In this case you can test goals
+In this case, you can test goals
 formatted as:
 ```yaml
 via_points: